-Energy supply systems, mainly composed of cogeneration plants and boilers, have been broadly modeled in optimization problems [1], [2], [3], [4], [5].
-However, very few models optimize contracting and system operation decisions simultaneously [1], [2], [3].
+Energy supply systems, mainly composed of cogeneration plants and boilers, have been broadly modeled as deterministic optimization problems [4, 7, 11, 21].
+However, very few models optimize contracting and system operation decisions simultaneously [7, 11, 21].
 These two concepts have to be considered in the optimization problem since contracting decisions depend on the quantity of energy traded, which is determined by the optimal operation of the plant.

-Although deterministic optimization represents a powerful technique to model the complexity of these types of problems, its performance is very limited for treating the uncertainty of the parameters.
+Although deterministic optimization represents a powerful technique to model the complexity of these types of problems, it is very limited for treating the uncertainty of the parameters.
 To overcome this obstacle, stochastic programming plays a key role.
-In this field, Paravan et al. [3] proposed a risk-neutral stochastic model for the decision-making process concerning contracts and energy supply system operation of cogeneration plants.

-In this paper, we go one step beyond risk-neutral approaches proposing multi-objective stochastic optimization models for the energy risk management of industrial consumers.
-For this purpose, we construct stochastic models from the deterministic approach presented in [1].
-This ap-
+In this field, Paravan et al. [21] proposed a risk-neutral stochastic model for the decision-making process concerning contracts and energy supply system operation of cogeneration plants.
+In this paper, we go one step beyond risk-neutral approaches proposing two multiobjective stochastic optimization models for the energy risk management of industrial consumers.